-In the window on the left, as soon as the button is pressed, the relevant module is put in light grey and the only action that can be done is to reset the car park address by clicking on
+In the Discovery manager window on the left, as soon as the the relevant module is put in light grey and the only action that can the car park address by clicking on

-6.4 How to manually add modules - The controller is not connected
+6.5 How to manually add modules - The controller is not connected

 If the configuration has to be built off line (without the connection to an SBP2WEB24 or to any Dupline network), the modules can be added and addressed manually.
 The following steps have to be followed to create the project.